learn-co-students/jupyter-notebook-introduction-data-science-intro-000/README.md

 ### Introduction

 So far, many of the readings and all of the labs you have been working with have been interactive.
-You are working in an environment that allows us to both display text, and run Python code.
+You are working in an environment that allows us to both display text and run Python code.
 In this lesson, we explore Jupyter, the software powering these interactive documents.

 ### Jupyter Background